 For years, the drug’s makers have profited from the drug’s reputation as a fast-acting remedy that’s safe to administer at home without a prescription.
 Although Johnson & Johnson and McNeil-PPC contend that their product comes with warnings about liver damage, consumers and other critics allege the warnings are not strong enough and do not adequately reflect the full extent of the risk.

-Misrepresented and over-promoted the safety and effectiveness of Tylenol to fraudulently induce consumers to buy the product.
+- Misrepresented and over-promoted the safety and effectiveness of their product

-Marketed Tylenol “without disclosing these side effects where there were safer alternative methods for pain relief.”
+- Marketed its product without disclosing these side effects where there were safer alternative methods for pain relief

-To streamline pre-trial proceedings, the U.S. Judicial Panel on Multidistrict Litigation transferred all federal Tylenol liver damage lawsuits filed against McNeil to the U.S. District Court for the Eastern District of Pennsylvania in April 2013.
-It chose U.S. District Judge Lawrence F. Stengel to oversee the multidistrict litigation (MDL), which was officially named MDL 2436 In Re: Tylenol (Acetaminophen) Marketing, Sales Practices and Products Liability Litigation.
+To streamline pre-trial proceedings, the U.S. Judicial Panel on Multidistrict Litigation transferred all federal liver damage lawsuits filed against McNeil to the U.S. District Court for the Eastern District of Pennsylvania in April 2013.
+U.S. District Judge Lawrence F. Stengel oversaw the multidistrict litigation.

 The panel noted that “centralization will eliminate duplicate discovery; prevent inconsistent pretrial rulings; and conserve the resources of the parties, their counsel and the judiciary.”

-About 217 actions were pending in the MDL as of March 2017.
+Thirteen actions were pending in the MDL as of April 2019.

-Rana Terry filed the lawsuit in 2012 for the death of her sister, Denice Hayes.
-Hayes had acute liver failure and died at age 51 from taking Tylenol and Tylenol Extra Strength “at appropriate times and in appropriate amounts,” according to the lawsuit.
+Rana Terry filed the lawsuit in 2012, claiming Tylenol caused the death of her sister, Denice Hayes, in 2010.
+Hayes had acute liver failure and died at age 51 after taking two different formulas of the drug “at appropriate times and in appropriate amounts,” according to the lawsuit.

 - Tylenol was defectively designed and sold in “a defective and unreasonably dangerous condition”

-The drug makers intentionally hid safety issues with Tylenol in order to encourage doctors to recommend the drug
+- The company intentionally hid safety issues in order to encourage doctors to recommend the drug to patients.

-During the bellwether trial preparation, battles over expert testimony ended in Terry’s favor.
-In February 2017, McNeil agreed to pay a confidential amount to settle more than 200 Tylenol liver injury lawsuits under the MDL.
+Pretrial battles ended in Terry’s favor.
+In February 2017, McNeil agreed to pay a confidential amount to settle more than 200 liver injury lawsuits under the MDL.

-McNeil and the Plaintiffs’ Steering Committee (PSC) of the Tylenol MDL signed a master settlement agreement on Feb.
-10, according to court documents.
-It reportedly creates a global private settlement program to resolve claims, both filed and unfiled.
+McNeil and the Plaintiffs’ Steering Committee (PSC) of the MDL signed a master settlement agreement on Feb.
+10 that reportedly created a global private settlement program to resolve claims, both filed and unfiled.

-Jackson argued that she inadvertently overdosed on the pain medication, resulting in her hospitalization.
+Jackson argued that she had inadvertently overdosed on the pain medication, resulting in her hospitalization.
 Her lawsuit claimed Johnson & Johnson improperly designed the drug and that the recommended dosage doesn’t provide enough of a safety margin to protect users from overdose.
-The jury didn’t rule on the merits of Jackson’s claim that Tylenol was defectively designed, only that she couldn’t prove she took the drug.
+The jury didn’t rule on the merits of Jackson’s claim of defective design, only that she couldn’t prove she took the drug.

 Additional Liver Damage Lawsuits